SeungKang/oki/README.md

 This allows oki to apply pledge only to a newly executed process and not the current process.
 The user specifies promises using `-p promise`.

-Calling unveil on a program removes visibility of the entire filesystem, expect for the specified path and permissions.
+Calling unveil on a program removes visibility of the entire filesystem, except for the specified path and permissions.
 Additional calls can set permissions at other points in the filesystem hierarchy.
 When applied to a directory, the permissions will apply to any file in the subtree of that directory.